 As you can see, the big difference between the two pastas is the carbs and calories.

-Consequently, eating a lot of these noodles can cause a blowout (pardon the medically inaccurate name).
+Consequently, eating a lot of these noodles can cause issues in your gastrointestinal tract.
 If your system is not used to a lot of insoluble fiber, you can experience a lot of gastric distress.

-Founded in 2006 by a medical doctor, Miracle Noodle is believed to be the first brand of shirataki in the U.S. The founder of the brand, Jonathan Carp, M.D., while on a visit to Japan, was introduced to shirataki noodles at a Buddhist monastery outside the city of Kyoto.
-The rest of the story is low carb history.
+Founded in 2006 by a medical doctor, Miracle Noodle is believed to be the first brand of shirataki in the U.S. The founder of the brand, Jonathan Carp, M.D., was introduced to the noodles while on a visit to Japan.
+He discovered them at a Buddhist monastery outside the city of Kyoto.

 Shiratake is the perfect low carb replacement for ramen noodles.
 If you’re looking for a good recipe to try, check out this Spinach Egg Noodle Soup.

 It doesn’t get much easier than this tasty Sausage Goulash.
 After prepping your shiratake pasta and browning the meat, this classic skillet dish cooks up in 20 minutes.